 You really should plan to visit during the now official World Series baseball champion Chicago Cubs’ season, the atmosphere is electric and a ton of fun.
-If you can’t you could just take a tour around to see the century’s worth of memorabilia and history.
+If you can’t, you could just take a tour around to see the century’s worth of memorabilia and history.

 Home of the big, green monster (Fenway’s famous outfield wall), Boston Red Sox have plenty of banners to answer to you as to why it is one of the best baseball stadiums in the country.
 For one, it’s the oldest MLB park in existence, followed by Wrigley Field.
 The famous baseball classic movie “Field of Dreams” was also filled here, among countless other cameos.

-Home of the Super Bowl champion Indianapolis Colts, this stadium is surrounded by a strong bond with the working class community that it represents.
+Home of the Super Bowl champion Indianapolis Colts, this stadium is surrounded by a strong bond with the working-class community that it represents.
 The stadium has a retractable roof, as well as a unique retractable window siding on one end of the stadium.

-PNC Park has a classic look and feel, while still providing all the modern perks and amenities you would expect in today’s stadium architecture.
+PNC Park has a classic look and feels, while still providing all the modern perks and amenities you would expect in today’s stadium architecture.
 Home of the Pittsburgh Pirates, it has become a fan favorite ever since its completion.

 Don’t let the name of this stadium fool you, KFC Yum!
 Center is all about its business and visitor enjoyment, first.
-You can bet on it having some of the best fried chicken you’ve ever tasted, though.
-It is pretty great to have a drumstick in one hand, Coke in the other, while you watch the pros knock home runs out of the ball park.
+You can bet on it having some of the best-fried chicken you’ve ever tasted, though.
+It is pretty great to have a drumstick in one hand, Coke in the other, while you watch the pros knock home runs out of the ballpark.

-You’ll probably never be disappointed if you visit Staples Center at any time during the year; you have the LA Lakers and Clippers, WNBA champion LA Sparks, and the LA Kings who all share this great arena.
+You’ll probably never be disappointed if you visit Staples Center at any time during the year; you have the LA Lakers and Clippers, WNBA champion LA Sparks, and the LA Kings who all share this magnificent arena.

-What was old is new again at New Yankee Stadium, the building incorporates numerous elements, designs and memorabilia from the original one, so if you never got the chance to see it before being replaced, you can still imagine what it’s like to sit inside history.
+What was old is new again at New Yankee Stadium, the building incorporates numerous elements, designs, and memorabilia from the original one, so if you never got the chance to see it before being replaced, you can still imagine what it’s like to sit inside history.